Ekkehard-Schulze/indoor-climate-logger/README.md

 - to install the required **Adafruit Blinka** packages using _pip install -r CPython-requirements.txt_,

 - on a PC runnung MS-Windows you need one of the supported I2C to USB interfaces.
 1-Wire is not supported.
+  UART serial communication using an FT232R USB to serial converter for MH-Z19 not yet supported, but you can implement it youself by modifying the name of the serial port in the code.

 - on a PC runnung Linux you can use one of the supported I2C to USB interface and you can use 1-Wire if it is supported by your respective hardware and Linux kernel.
 On-board I2C is not supported.
+UART serial communication using an FT232R USB to serial converter for MH-Z19 is also supported.

 - on a Raspberry Pi running Linux I2C is supported via the Adafruit-Blinka library and 1-Wire via the kernel driver.
+  UART serial communication using an FT232R USB to serial converter for MH-Z19 is also supported.

 - to start the logging script on the command line (e. g. try _indoor-climate-logger.py -h_) and specify either an USB-I2C-interface device (Raspberry Pi Pico with U2IF, FT232H, or MCP2221) or choose the Raspberry Pi using the -u option.
-The Raspberry Pi supports 1-Wire for sensor communication alongside I2C using its onboard hardware, and
-  UART serial communication using an FT232R USB to serial converter for MH-Z19.

 - on Linux systems you may use the _indoor-climate-logger.py -q_ option to append a single data frame to the log file when called using a cron-job.
 This is the preferred way to use the script on Linux.